-The media lies.
+The media doesn’t always present the truth, the whole truth, and nothing but the truth.
 That’s why there are sites like RedState.
 If you could simply turn on the television and trust what you heard, we would be unnecessary.
-The same goes for much of the supposed news sources online.
+The same goes for some sources online.

 For examples of this, look no further than coverage of the border family separation issue.

-Among the mainstream news organizations, there seems to be no adherence to any notion of truth; there is only the media against Trump, which is oftentimes the media against truth.
+Among the mainstream news organizations, the focus seems to be one of party-line forward movement; it’s the media against Trump, which is sometimes the media against a clear picture of what’s actually happening.

 On Monday, the President spoke about the need for an immigration bill, the crises in other countries, and the terrible nature of family separation at the border.
-How did the media respond?
+What was the response?
 Well, Yahoo’s headline read, “White House falsely blames Democrats for family separations.”

 And that, folks, is why I have a job.

-Separating illegal alien children from their illegal alien parents at the border is not his administration’s “policy.”
+Separating illegal alien children from their illegal immigrant parents at the border is not his administration’s “policy.”
 It is a law.

 Its history dates back to the Clinton administration.
 Then the Democrat-led Congress of 2008.
 Then the Obama-era 9th Circuit Court of Appeals.
 Read more here.